Shafi Aqeel: Personal life

 Shafi Aqeel lived a life of celibacy and never got married, about which he said; "The charm of words, though they sit in black on paper, was so absorbing that I did not find time to look elsewhere hard enough".

 Death and tributes

-Aqeel passed away at the age of 83 on 7 September 2013.
+Aqeel died at the age of 83 on 7 September 2013.
 He worked with Daily Jang newspaper for almost sixty years, and was in charge of its literary magazine.
 He was buried in the cemetery in Paposhnagar, Karachi, Pakistan.

 Poet and researcher Aqeel Abbas Jafari said of Shafi Aqeel, "[he] was an amiable man.
 He admired people with intellect.
 The fact that he remained associated with one organisation [Jang] for 63 years is a feat in itself.
 He was a selfless individual too, which is why after his brother-in-law died, he decided not to marry to support his sister."

 Former editor of Daily Jang newspaper Mahmood Shaam and professor Sahar Ansari also paid their tributes to him after his death.